 3.2.
-The question of access
+The Question of Access

-John Merryman has famously formulated the triad of cultural policy goals as preservation, truth and access.62 He also clarified that these values should be considered in declining order of importance, so that if there is a conflict between preservation and access, 63 preservation takes priority, and in a conflict between truth and access, truth trumps access.
-While preservation certainly remains important, also with intangible, digitized property, and property does not somehow lose its gravity as a concept,64 the value of access may have increased and may demand more policy attention and more actions to secure it.
+John Merryman famously formulated the triad of cultural policy goals as preservation, truth, and access.
+He also clarified that these values should be considered in declining order of importance, so that if there is a conflict between preservation and access, preservation takes priority, and in a conflict between truth and access, truth trumps access.
+While preservation certainly remains important also with intangible, digitized property and "property" does not somehow lose its gravity as a concept, the value of access may have increased and may demand more policy attention and more actions to secure it.

 While content may have proliferated under the conditions of the digital networked environment, this does not automatically mean that it is readily accessible.
 There are barriers of a different type.
 Some exist at the infrastructural level, such as no access to broadband Internet or failing networks.
 Others are implanted at the applications level, such as lack of interoperability between different types of platforms or software.
-A third category of barriers, very much in the sense of the issues we addressed in the preceding section, are placed at the content level - due to copyright protection or other obstructions imposed, for instance, through DRM.
+A third category of barriers, very much in the sense of the issues we addressed in the preceding section, are placed at the content level because of copyright protection or other obstructions imposed, for example, through DRM.
 Increasingly important are also barriers of societal character, related to the digital literacy of the users.
 This can be thought of as a "second" digital divide, which goes beyond mere connectivity and presents a greater challenge.
-Digital literacy is broader and encompasses a set of skills needed to efficiently and effectively navigate in cyberspace, to create, contribute, distribute, access, use and reuse content.65 Although the use of digital media in contemporary societies is on the rise, there should not be an automatic presumption of digital literacy.66
+Digital literacy is broader and encompasses a set of skills needed to efficiently and effectively navigate in cyberspace, to create, contribute, distribute, access, use, and reuse content.
+Although the use of digital media in contemporary societies is on the rise, there should not be an automatic presumption of digital literacy.